Chymyst/chymyst-core/README.md

 - Edit the version string at the top of `build.sbt`
 - Make sure there is a description of changes for this release at the top of `docs/roadmap.md`
 - Commit everything to master and add tag with release version
-- Push everything with tags to master
+- Push everything (with tag) to master; build must pass on CI

 ## Publish to Sonatype